mihdan/cyr2lat/readme.txt

 == Changelog ==

+= 5.2.5 (10.09.2021) =
+* Fix issue with Polylang - do not modify admin language when editing a post.

 = 5.2.4 (07.09.2021) =
 * Fix issue with not showing WooCommerce variable product attributes.
 * Fix issue with Elementor and WPML, endless loop.